 - 9.2.2.1 Work in a department will be assigned according to 10.4 to the regular faculty complement.
 Additional temporary available work in the same department will be offered, on the basis of seniority, first to qualified regular faculty on lay-off who have recall rights under Articles 6.11.1 and 6.11.4 and then to qualified regular faculty who have less than full workloads.
 If there are two or more regular faculty with equal seniority, the allocation of available work will be made by a hiring committee as per Article 6.4.1.5.
-Additional available encumbered work may then be aggregated into limiterd term contracts, according to Article 4.1. - 9.2.2.2 Subject to paragraph 9.2.2.1 above, additional available temporary work in the same department will be offered to qualified limited term contract faculty with seniority who have less than full workloads, who have received satisfactory teaching evaluations pursuant to Article 7.68.2.
+Additional available encumbered work may then be aggregated into limited term contracts, according to Article 4.1. - 9.2.2.2 Subject to paragraph 9.2.2.1 above, additional available temporary work in the same department will be offered to qualified limited term contract faculty with seniority who have less than full workloads, who have received satisfactory teaching evaluations pursuant to Article 8.2.
 If there are two or more limited term contract faculty with equal seniority, the allocation of available work will be made by a hiring committee as per Article 6.4.1.5.
-Such work will be paid according Article 11.1.4.2 (Temporary Instructional Rate). - 9.2.2.3 Subject to paragraph 9.2.2.1 and 9.2.2.2 above, additional available temporary work in the same department will be offered, on the basis of seniority, to qualified temporary faculty who have received satisfactory teaching evaluations pursuant to Article 7.6 8.3, provided that, notwithstanding articles 9.4.3 and 9.4.4, the additional work will not result in the temporary faculty becoming eligible for regularization pursuant to Article 9.4.1.
+Such work will be paid according Article 11.1.4.2 (Temporary Instructional Rate). - 9.2.2.3 Subject to paragraph 9.2.2.1 and 9.2.2.2 above, additional available temporary work in the same department will be offered, on the basis of seniority, to qualified temporary faculty who have received satisfactory teaching evaluations pursuant to Article 8.3, provided that, notwithstanding articles 9.4.3 and 9.4.4, the additional work will not result in the temporary faculty becoming eligible for regularization pursuant to Article 9.4.1.
 If there are two or more temporary faculty with equal seniority, the allocation of available work will be made by a hiring committee as per Article 6.4.1.5.
 For the purposes of this article, externally hired instructors holding limited term contract will only accrue non-regular seniority after the completion of their first limited term contracts. - 9.2.3 The length of contract will reflect the specific needs of the department.
-Where work is required on a continuous basis, appointments will be without breaks. - 9.2.4 Additional available temporary work in Powell River will be offered on the same basis as paragraphs 9.2.1, 9.2.2.1, 9.2.2.2, 9.2.2.3 and 9.2.3 above, to faculty having done work for the University at Powell River within the preceding twenty-four months.
+Where work is required on a continuous basis, appointments will be without breaks. - 9.2.4 Additional available temporary work in Powell River tiwšεmawtxw will be offered on the same basis as paragraphs 9.2.1, 9.2.2.1, 9.2.2.2, 9.2.2.3 and 9.2.3 above, to faculty having done work for the University at Powell River tiwšεmawtxw within the preceding twenty-four months.

 Additional available temporary work on Vancouver Island will be offered on a seniority basis to faculty having done work for the University on Vancouver Island within the preceding twelve months, using the processes in paragraphs 9.2.1, 9.2.2.1, 9.2.2.2, 9.2.2.3 and 9.2.3.
-For courses that are offered less frequently than once every twelve months, and upon agreement of the Association and the University, these courses will be offered on a seniority basis to faculty having done this work for the University within the preceding twenty-four months.

-- 9.2.5 Upon agreement of the Association and the University, courses timetabled less frequently than once every twelve (12) months will be offered on a seniority basis to faculty having done this work for the University within the preceding twenty-four (24) months. - 9.2.56 Field schools will not be considered additional available temporary work unless the Professor/Instructor who developed the field school declines the work.
+- 9.2.5 Upon agreement of the Association and the University, courses timetabled less frequently than once every twelve (12) months will be offered on a seniority basis to faculty having done this work for the University within the preceding twenty-four (24) months. - 9.2.6 Field schools will not be considered additional available temporary work unless the Professor/Instructor who developed the field school declines the work.